-Arthur's Letters are an exceptional eyewitness account of WW1 and Edwardian times written at the front, from behind the lines, from the trenches, and from the home front.
-There is plenty of talk of mud and trenches, gas attacks (experienced first hand by Arthur), home front and society gossip, but most importantly Arthur's letters are an Edwardian and World War One human interest chronicle written by an intelligent and articulate observer from a very different perspective, not a tedious conventional military history.
+There is plenty of talk of mud and trenches, gas attacks (experienced first hand by Arthur), home front and society gossip.
+Most importantly Arthur's letters are an Edwardian and World War One human interest chronicle written by an intelligent and articulate observer from a very different perspective, not a tedious conventional military history.
 These letters are social history at its best.

 Arthur also travelled around the world and sent a large number of letters home during the period 1892-1920.
 I have also published some of those from the USA, South America, and Australia.
-I try to add new letters regularly.
-These letters also show a fascinating glimpse into the privileged world of an Edwardian gentleman, and a picture of the lost pre Great War world.
+I try to add new items regularly.
+These letters also show a fascinating glimpse into the privileged world of an Edwardian gentleman and a picture of the lost pre-WW1 world.

 Next Page - Family Background